tirthalpatel/Learning-Scala/README.md

 ScalaQuickStart
 ----------------
-Scala learning made easy = Syntax comparison between Java and Scala + Sample code snippet for getting started with Scala.
+Scala learning made easy = [Syntax comparison between Java and Scala + Sample code snippet for getting started with Scala](https://github.com/tirthalpatel/Learning-Scala/tree/master/ScalaQuickStart).

-This can be useful to java developers for getting started with Scala syntax.
+This can be useful to java developers for getting started with Scala syntax as well as diving into Scala semantics and features.

-For more detail, please see [here](https://github.com/tirthalpatel/Learning-Scala/tree/master/ScalaQuickStart)